GNS3/gns3-server/docs/api/v2/compute/project/projects.rst

 GET /v2/compute/projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-List projects opened on the server
+List all projects opened on the server

 Response status codes
 **********************